Estate sale sideboard with chalk paint was a definite win for $20! It went through 2 makeovers but 3rd times the charm!

 Much better.
 So much better.
 It finally spoke to me in English!

-Which is funny, I know, since there is now French writing on the front of it. ;)
+Which is funny, I know, since there is now French writing on the front of it.
+Haha

 And just for fun, here’s what used to be in this spot…

-This is a dresser I’ve had for 10 years (refinished twice by me…I painted over the “pretty, blue metallic” paint someone had chosen to paint it with an off white.
-Last year I decided to strip all 3 paint layers down to the wood and start over –there were two different yellows under that metallic blue and my off white topcoat–).
-It was really a little too large for the space so this worked out well.
-It is now in my family room.
-And I love it there…funny how things work out!
+This is a dresser I’ve had for 10 years (refinished twice by me…I painted over the “pretty, blue metallic” paint someone had chosen to paint it with an off-white.
+Last year I decided to strip all 3 paint layers down to the wood and start over — there were two different yellows under that metallic blue and my off-white topcoat, oh my!).

 *You can see more about it in this post here.